Why there won't be a Santa Rally this year

 Donald Trump’s return to the White House has also boosted the US markets.

-Meanwhile, slowing inflation and interest rate cuts have increased market confidence but this may well be dampened by the Autumn Budget, with tax rises falling into the naughty list.
+Meanwhile, slowing inflation and interest rate cuts have increased market confidence but this could well be dampened by the Autumn Budget, with tax rises falling into the naughty list, and Scrooge-like rhetoric from central banks.

 Data shows that December typically brings another month of festive cheer and it can often be the best-performing period for investors.